 Lazy eye – the medical term is Amblyopia – is a common eye condition amongst younger children.
 It means that one eye is not developing properly and becomes ‘lazy’ because the brain is working harder with the good eye to compensate.
 The problem is that if the brain ignores the lazy eye, the cells in the brain that create vision do not develop properly.
 Generally, Amblyopia affects just one eye but sometimes both eyes can have a problem.

-For children, the most important period for the development of vision is from birth to the age of 6 and if there is any interference with development during this period, then this can lead to amblyopia which is commonly caused by a squint (strabismus) in one eye, anisometropia (different vision/prescriptions in each eye), and/or obstruction of an eye due to cataract, trauma, lid droop, etc.
+For children, the most important period for the development of vision is from birth to the age of 6 and if there is any interference with development during this period, then this can lead to amblyopia which is commonly caused by a squint (strabismus) in one eye, anisometropia (different vision/prescriptions in each eye), and/ or obstruction of an eye due to cataract, trauma, lid droop, etc.

 The best and simplest way to treat lazy eye is to cover or patch (known as occluding) the other eye so the vision in the lazy eye can improve and develop the pathways to the brain.
-A patch won’t get rid of an eye turn, but it will improve vision in the lazy eye.

 The patch is worn over the good eye and the amount of time the patch must be worn is decided by the Orthoptist/Ophthalmologist and relates to the extent of the visual problem.